aws-samples/generative-ai-cdk-constructs-samples/samples/contract-compliance-analysis/backend/README.md

 4. **Create a new contract type** or use the default "Service Agreement" type
 5. **Add guidelines** for your contract type using one of these approaches:
    - **Manual Entry**: Use the guidelines form to add clause types and evaluation questions
-   - **AI-Assisted Generation**: Automatically generate evaluation questions and review/edit as needed
+   - **AI-Assisted Generation**: Generate evaluation questions and review/edit as needed
    - **Import from Reference Contract**: Upload an existing contract to extract contract type, clause types, and initial guidelines (see below)

 ### Reference Contract Import